 5. How difficult is it to maintain an Autoclave?

-There are standard cleaners available which require nothing more than running an empty autoclave through a cycle with the cleaning solution inside.
+There are standard cleaners available that require nothing more than running an empty autoclave through a cycle with the cleaning solution inside.
 There is little effort involved from the user's point of view.
 Various indicators are also available to determine if a sterilization cycle has indeed sterilized your items.

-6. What kind of warranties are offered?
+6. What kind of warranties are available?